eafit-apolo/apolo-users/docs/source/software/resourcemanager/slurm/submit.rst

 .. note::
    The use of ``srun`` is mandatory here.
-It creates the necessary environment to lunch the MPI processes.
+It creates the necessary environment to launch the MPI processes.
 There you can also specify other parameters.
    See ``man srun`` to more information.

    Also, the use of ``--mpi=pmi2`` is mandatory, it tells MPI to use the pmi2_ Slurm's